PhilBrockman/ModelAssistedLabel/README.md

-# Background
+Background
+---

 Object Detection is great! ... if your labeled dataset already exists.
 I wanted to use machine learning to turn my regular rowing machine into a "smart" rowing machine (specifically: I want to track my workout stats).

-I was unable to find a suitable existing set of labeled LCD digits.
+Unfortunately, I was unable to find a suitable existing set of labeled LCD digits.

 After working through [a Roboflow tutorial]( https://models.roboflow.com/object-detection/yolov5), I started to use Roboflow to annotate and store my images.

-Quickly, I resolved to use the model's outputs and labels for incoming images.
+I hated annotating my images by hand.
+Once my model began making reasonable guesses, I resolved to enlist the model's help in labeling new images.
+(I ended up building a [key-driven image labeler](https://github.com/PhilBrockman/autobbox) to modify my model's predictions, but that codebase is no longer being maintained.)

 ---

 ## Expected Inputs:
-* ***Labels***: Assuming use of the [YOLOv5 format](https://github.com/AlexeyAB/Yolo_mark/issues/60).
-* ***Images***: Assuming jpgs
+* **Labeled data** (for the model):
+  - All of the images and labels must be in a common folder (subfolders allowed).
+  - labels must be in [YOLOv5 format](https://github.com/AlexeyAB/Yolo_mark/issues/60).
+* **Unlabeled Data**:
+  - Hopefully similar enough to the labeled data that the model will be of assistance in labeling.

-Note about file names: Pairs are based on sharing a base filename.
-For example `image.jpg`/`image.txt` will be paired and `other_image5.jpg'/`other_image5.txt`.
+> Note about file names:Pairs are based on sharing a base filename.
+For example `image.jpg/image.txt` would be paired as would `other_image5.jpg/other_image5.txt`.

-## Expected Use:
+## Expected Output:

-Produce the predicted annotations for a new set of images.

-(I ended up building a [key-driven image labeler](https://github.com/PhilBrockman/autobbox) to modify my model's predictions, but that codebase is no longer being maintained.
-I personally used Roboflow to both store my images and subsequently annotate as I got started wit this project.)
+* ***ZIP file*** that contains:
+    - `images/`
+      + a copy of every image in **Unlabeled Data**
+    - `labels/` (folder
+      + result of running object detection on each image
+    - a results folder produced by Ultralytic's `train.p` on the **Labeled Data**
+    - `classmap.yaml` to preserve the identity of the classes

 # Preparing Repository